pengwei715/Machine-Learning-Projects/hw1/README.md

-# Analysis crime data of Chicago in 2017 and 2018
+# Anlysis crime data of Chicago in 2017 and 2018

 Using the crime data and augmented with the ACS data to identify some charecteristics in level of blocks and neighborhoods.